-Domestic violence and assault share many similarities in injuries and actions.
-Ontario courts, however, do not treat them the same way.
-Domestic assaults, though not technically classified as a separate offence, are treated as a serious aggravating factor and may even be treated by a separate court system.
+Domestic violence and common assault cases share many similarities in injuries and actions.
+Ontario courts, however, do not treat them the same way, especially for first time offenders.
+Domestic assaults, though not technically classified as a separate offence, are treated as a serious aggravating factor and often have special assigned Crown Prosecutor that handle these cases separately from other criminal charges.
+Also, it is very common to have special court dates set aside just to handle domestic assault charges.

-Ontario’s Domestic Violence Court (DVC) is a program designed to handle domestic violence, simplifying the prosecution of cases.
+Ontario’s Domestic Violence Court (DVC) is a program designed to handle domestic assault related matters, simplifying the prosecution of cases.
 It recognizes that there a different set of needs exist within domestic matters that require a separate approach.

 The DVC may use an integrated system, allowing a single Judge to rule over matters where family law and criminal law overlap.
 As well, this system offers greater support to victims, increasing offender responsibility and providing early intervention.

-Intimate partner violence classifies can classify intimate relationships under a broad umbrella ranging from dating to marriage, including both current and past relationships.
+Intimate partner violence classifies can classify intimate relationships under a broad umbrella ranging from dating to marriage, including both current and past relationships, same sex partners and can even include siblings and other family members.
 Intimate partner violence may involve the use of multiple types of force, or threats of force, including:

 - Criminal Harassment

-Even before the trial, the domestic nature of the offence can come into effect.
-It adds extra consideration to bail hearings.
+Even before the criminal trial, the domestic nature of these criminal offences can come into effect.
+It adds extra consideration to bail hearings and the bail conditions imposed by judges.
 There exists a higher risk of being denied bail if there appears to be potential for psychological, physical or emotional distress to the victims should the accused be released back into the home.
 If granted bail, conditions may be stricter and are likely to include a non-communicate order.
+This could mean no phones or text messages to spouses or children.

-If convicted, high-risk offenders are more severely impacted.
+If found guilty, high-risk offenders, especially those that already have a serious criminal record, are more severely impacted.
 They will have their case referred to the High-Risk Offender National Flagging System, and the Prosecution may submit a Dangerous/Long-term Offender Application.
 This process identifies the offender as a violent offender with a high risk of re-offending.
 This can result in restrictions on personal freedoms and act as an aggravating factor in future offences.

-Additional counselling programs, such as the Partner Assault Program, are likely to be included if receiving probation.
+Additional counselling programs, such as the Partner Assault Program, are likely to be included if receiving probation, especially for those in the criminal justice system for the first time.

 Domestic assault is viewed as so much more serious than assault because of the level of impact on the victim.
 Research has found that domestic violence has greater and longer-lasting effects than assault.
 These include anxiety, depression, emotional distress, eating and sleeping disorders, and even suicide.
 Depending on the circumstances, individual, and intervention these effects can manifest over weeks, months, or years.